Nekidev/nye/README.md

 source = "src/shared"        # The directory under where cross-target files for this package are located in the project.
 ```

+You can edit all fields.
+Specific targets are all optional, though you must always have at least one
+specific target configured (i.e. any target but `shared`).
+You can have as many unique targets
+configured as you want, provided they're supported by `nye`.

 #### Exposing Binaries

 Not every binary under `src/{target}/bin` will be placed in the installation context's (`/` or